awsdocs/amazon-chime-administration-guide/doc_source/request-attachments.md

 1. Under **Settings**, choose **Account**, **Account actions**, **Request attachments**\.

-1. Within approximately 24 hours, the **Account summary** page provides a link to a file containing a list of pre\-signed URLs that you use to access each attachment\.
+1. Within approximately 24 hours, the **Account summary** page provides a link to a file containing a list of presigned URLs that you use to access each attachment\.

 1. Download the file\.
 **Note**
 Be sure to maintain an appropriate level of access control on the file\.
 Any user that obtains the file can use the provided list of URLs to download the associated attachments\.
-Pre\-signed URLs expire after 6 days\.
+Presigned URLs expire after 6 days\.
 You can submit a request one time every 7 days\.

-To use IAM policies to manage access to the Amazon Chime administration console and the **Request attachments** action, use one of the Amazon Chime managed policies \(FullAccess, UserManagement, or ReadOnly\)\.
+To use AWS Identity and Access Management \(IAM\) policies to manage access to the Amazon Chime administration console and the **Request attachments** action, use one of the Amazon Chime managed policies \(FullAccess, UserManagement, or ReadOnly\)\.
 Alternatively, you can update the custom policies to include the `StartDataExport` action and `RetrieveDataExport` action\.
 For more information about these actions, see [Actions defined by Amazon Chime](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonchime.html#amazonchime-actions-as-permissions) in the *IAM User Guide*\.